ChristoinSD/specflow-selenium-framework/README.md

 -- Change Execution "stopAfterFailures" attribute to 0 else will retry tests three times, this -- will also tell SpecRun not to stop after any failures and continue.

-## Generate human-readable feature and scenario documentation linked to test results
+## Reporting (1): Generate human-readable feature and scenario documentation linked to test results
 Pickles displays excellent, simple to read html view of features and scenarios and also links to test results created when running from the NUnit console.
 + Install Pickles and Pickles Command Line via NuGet to generate human readable documentation.
 + Add location of pickles command line exe to the PATH environment variable